kristhayer11/alcohols-empire/content/appendix.md

 weight: 300
 image: bottles4.jpg
 ---
-**This project was such fun, we’re happy to share with you a few related ingredient recipes for your imbibing pleasure.
+**This project was such fun, we’re happy to share with you a few related items for your enjoyment and edification.
 Please enjoy in moderation.**
 <br>
 <br>
 Jump to: